seadogger-tech/seadogger-homelab/README.md

   - Reserve IPs up to 192.168.1.239
   - Leaves space for MetalLB allocation above this range
   - NOTE - If you are using a different subnet, there is a lot of changes to apply throughout the deployment scripts.
-  `TODO: centralize the subnet in the ansible manifest config.yaml`
 - WireGuard (optional)
   - Required only for remote access
   - Provides encrypted tunnels for services like OpenWebUI, PiHole when you are not on your network